Dr. Carter G. Woodson

 You can also read Dr. Freeman's Bio.

-Want to see RETURN TO GLORY made into a film?
+Want to see RETURN TO GLORY, the film?

 By the way, check out Dr. Freeman's three non-profit adventures: